andygup/quickstart-phonegap-template/README.md

 1. Fork and then clone the repo or download the .zip file.
 2. Find the appropriate [platform guide](http://cordova.apache.org/docs/en/3.1.0/guide_platforms_index.md.html#Platform%20Guides) in the Cordova documenation.
-3. Follow the "Open a Project in the SDK" (minus the node.js instructions) for your platform using this repo as the target.
+3. Follow the "Open a Project in the SDK" (minus the node.js instructions) for your platform using this repo as the target for the IDE.

 ## Testing
 **Option 1** - Push application directly to a device and use console.log statements for troubleshooting.